The Keatons

 back underwater, around a pulley under the pier and then up and

-through a window of The Cobwebs and Rafters.
-"The Clown Pole just stood there," writes Blesh, "none of its chicanery visible.
+through a window of The Cobwebs and Rafters."
+"The Clown Pole just stood there," wrote Blesh, "none of its chicanery visible.
 No stranger could ever just walk by it.
 He would hesitate, stop, stare at the pole, while actors covertly watched him from the clubhouse.
 One would grasp the line inside, twitch it gently, stop, then twitch it again.
-The stranger would |
+The stranger would invariably seize the pole, and prepare to land |

 Back row (L to R): "Fat" Thompson, Joe Keaton (note the Detroit Tiger jersey), Tom Carmody.
 Front row (L to R): Lex Neal, Buster Keaton. |

-begin offering advice and encouragement.
+gather and begin offering advice and encouragement.
 The upshot, of

 course, was foredoomed: the actor in the club yanking the pole right